Solar & Storage: A New & Challenging Landscape

 These provisions address not only the sourcing of materials used in the solar project but other transactions to which school districts are a party (e.g. municipal debt issuances, licensing agreements).

-No changes to the energy & thermal storage phase-out schedules: Energy storage and thermal storage projects must begin construction by Dec 31, 2035 to be eligible for a tax credit.
+No changes to the energy & thermal storage phase-out schedules: Energy storage and thermal storage projects must be placed into service by January 1, 2035 to be eligible for a tax credit.

 100% of credit amount is available through CY2033